k8ssandra/k8ssandra/dev-guide.md

 ### thelastpickle/medusa

 `thelastpickle/medusa` is the tool that K8ssandra has chosen to manage backup and restore capabilities for the Apache Cassandra within the stack.
-Medusa itself has a vibrate project community that the K8ssandra team regularly contributes to - both to help improve Medusa in general and also to provide features within K8ssandra.
+Medusa itself has a vibrant project community that the K8ssandra team regularly contributes to - both to help improve Medusa in general and also to provide features within K8ssandra.

 [GitHub Respository](https://github.com/thelastpickle/cassandra-medusa)